 My Food Bag.

 The meals are easily ordered online, and they also offer the option to swap some of the meals that aren’t as exciting for something more to your preference.
-They also allow you to skip and pause delivery if you require.
-They deliver at a time that is convenient to you (Sunday or Monday) and have thought about the fact that people may be at work so can deliver in the evenings.
+They also allow you to skip and pause delivery if you require it.
+They deliver at a time that is convenient for you (Sunday or Monday) and have thought about the fact that people may be at work so can deliver in the evenings.
 Although interestingly the meals didn’t come in a bag but in a rather large and heavy box!

 Some of the meals also had a lot of different components which were slightly fiddly.
-One of the best meals we had were the Ricotta Dumplings with Chorizo mince.
+One of the best meals we had was the Ricotta Dumplings with Chorizo mince.
 The flavors were incredible and not something we would either think of combining but it was quite fiddly to create and again not something the average cook at home would find a breeze.

 What we loved:

-Hands down we loved the flavors, all the meals had the restaurant quality wow factor.
+Hands down we loved the flavours, all the meals had the restaurant quality wow factor.
 And you feel quite proud of the food you had created.
 We also loved the portions, for 3 of the meals we had enough for lunch for the next day.
 It tasted even better the next day!

 The meals are easily ordered online and they offer a weekly subscription which you can pause and swap before the Monday evening cut off point.
 They deliver on a Sunday or a Monday at the time you require (and not during working hours) and the meals come in a small box (smaller than I expected!) keeping packaging down to a minimum.

-Cooking the meals were easier than we expected, in fact, a breeze.
+Cooking the meals was easier than we expected, in fact, a breeze.
 Everything for that particular meal is colour coded so it was really easy to find all the items in the fridge.
-As most of the prep was done for you we just cooked the food and appreciated the timings were right on the recipes cards.
+As most of the prep was done for you we just cooked the food and appreciated the timings were right on the recipe cards.
 Weeknights can be hectic and you can be tired (sometimes you just don’t feel like cooking!) so having a speedy but delicious dinner to cook at the end of the day is very much appreciated!